 EXAMPLES OF GREAT NON-PROFIT CAMPAIGNS

 By looking at the nonprofit campaigns of other organizations, you can get a good idea of what might work for your own organization.
-Here are 15 examples of great nonprofit marketing campaigns:
+Here are 15 examples of a great nonprofit marketing campaign:

 1. The Ice Bucket Challenge for ALS